 The tripod extends up to 169cm (66.5″), with a minimum extended height of 59cm (23.2″).
 The monopod can grow from 54cm (21.3″) all the way up to 143cm (56.3″).

-A nice touch on the Neewer Carbon Fiber Tripod is the the rubber feet of the tripod, which when screwed down, expose a sharp spike for better traction on ice, grass or other similar surfaces.
+A nice touch on the Neewer Carbon Fiber Tripod is the rubber feet of the tripod, which when screwed down, expose a sharp spike for better traction on ice, grass or other similar surfaces.

 The main benefit of this carbon fiber tripod is its incredible strength to weight ratio – weighing in at only 1.52 kg (3.35 lbs), it can hold an impressive 12 kg (26.5 lbs)!

-If you’re in the market for a lightweight tripod, but don’t have much to spent, I’d recommend you check out this Neewer model.
+If you’re in the market for a lightweight tripod, but don’t have much to spend, I’d recommend you check out this Neewer model.

 How to Choose a DSLR Camera Tripod